celestiaorg/celestia-node/docs/adr/adr-005-plugins.md

 }
 ```

-When starting or initiating a new celestia node, the plugins are passed as settings
+When starting or initiating a new сelestia node, the plugins are passed as settings

 ```go
 // settings store all the non Config values that can be altered for Node with Options.